vaperrin98/beautiful-jekyll/index.md

 ---
 layout: home
-title: Life Satisfaction and Housing conditions in London
+title: Life Satisfaction and Housing
 subtitle: Does housing has an influence on people's life satisfaction and happiness?
 Could the 33 boroughs of London allow us to uncover the housing and neighborhood conditions that make people happy?
 ---

-# Could the 33 boroughs of London allow us to uncover the housing and neighborhood conditions that make people happy?
+Housing is an important component of everyone's life.
+After all, your home is where you spend most of your week, particularly in these trouble times.
+Does your neighborhood, that you now know by heart since lockdown, contribute to your happiness?

 # Why this study?